Casino Royale – Book Review

 Bond is M’s chosen man to execute the plan, as he is one of the Service’s best gamblers,

-Vesper Lynd is sent from headquarters to improve Bond’s cover.
+M sends Vesper Lynd from headquarters to improve Bond’s cover.
 A French agent, Rene Mathis, and Felix Leiter of the CIA are also in position.
 Mathis warns Bond that the Soviets have blown his cover and he can expect resistance.

 Two assassins make a botched attack on Bond, but only succeed in killing themselves by accident.

 Bond and Le Chiffre confront each over the card table.
-Le Chiffre’s henchmen attempt to forcibly remove Bond from the game but are foiled.
+One of Le Chiffre’s henchmen forcibly attempts to remove Bond from the game but Bond foils him.

 Bond appears to have failed in his mission when Le Chiffre cleans him out of funds.
-However, Le Chiffre keeps playing, Leiter provides Bond with more funds, his luck turns and Le Chiffre is finally bankrupted.
+However, Le Chiffre keeps playing, Leiter provides Bond with more funds, Bond rejoins the game, his luck turns, and he finally bankrupts Le Chiffre.

 Desperate to recover the money Bond has won from him, Le Chiffre kidnaps Vesper.
 Bond gives chase…